Join the conversation

-Portsmouth's Clean Air Zone (CAZ) is an initiative launched on 29 November 2021 to combat air pollution in the city.
+Portsmouth's Clean Air Zone (CAZ) was first launched on 29 November 2021.
+Like other cities throughout the UK, the city council introduced the CAZ in a bid to reduce air pollution in the city.
+Particularly in the city centre.

 Portsmouth's CAZ primarily targets high-emission vehicles.